beskarbuilder/TARS-BSK/README_EN.md

 💥 If this English feels unstable but oddly self-aware...
 👉 Here's the [Quantum Linguistics Report](docs/QUANTUM_LINGUISTICS_TARS_BSK_EN.md)

+> [!WARNING]
+> **TARS-BSK explains:**
+> _Notice for international users: my codebase speaks Spanish.
+I'd like to adapt it to English, but my creator hasn't figured out how to do it without breaking the entire system. ✅ = working, ❌ = check your setup.
+The rest is context._

 ### ⚠️ CRITICAL SYSTEM WARNING:

 > What you're about to read isn't a README... it's a **technical odyssey with built-in sarcasm**.